 Oral appliance therapy is extremely convenient and comfortable.
 Overall, these devices tend to be more economical and are generally a lot easier to tolerate and use.
 Still, there is no one-size-fits-all scenario and oral appliances work well by themselves in combination with other therapies.
 Currently, the largest number of patients suffering from sleep apnea is in the mild to moderate categories and should be treated with oral appliances.

 As soon as a patient is diagnosed with sleep apnea, it is important to find out if they are a good candidate for an oral appliance.
 The best odds of success are for those who have mild to moderate sleep apnea—working with your patient’s sleep doctor can help your patient gain a better understanding of what type of sleep apnea they have.
 When patients are referred to a sleep study, it is important for them to be educated about all of the available options.
 There is very little downside to a properly fitted and adjusted oral appliance.

 All too often many patients have said that they wish someone had told them about oral appliance therapy sooner.
 This is where us as dentists can help.
 We tend to be the ones that notice signs and symptoms of sleep apnea before the patient even recognizes there is an issue.

 By attending an upcoming lecture or seminar, you can help your team better understand how to help your patients with sleep apnea and PTSD.
 It might just be as simple as changing treatment to an oral appliance.

 We have some great upcoming educational courses to help further improve your understanding of sleep apnea treatment in the dental field.
 For more information, visit our Dental Sleep Medicine schedule page.
+We also have a comprehensive online medical billing in dentistry series.
 If you have any further questions, please contact us through our site or by phone at 1-800-879-6468.